peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 1.5 ESP32 issues

-Firmware should be an official build dated 25th March 2019; preferably later.
-On request from users I implemented support for the Loboris port.
-This appears not to have had recent updates.
-I only test against official firmware: testing resilience is time consuming.
-If using other builds I recommend performing your own tests.
+Firmware must now be official firmware as described above.
+The Loboris port seems to have been abandoned by its author and is no longer supported.

 ## 1.6 Pyboard D